senseiiesnes/senseiiesnes/README.md

 ---

 <h3 align="left">⚡ About Me:</h3>
-- 💻 Passionate about Full-Stack Development & Blockchain.
+- 💻 Passionate about Full-Stack Development.<br>
-- 🎯 Always learning new technologies to stay ahead in the game.
+- 🎯 Always learning new technologies to stay ahead in the game.<br>
 - 🧠 Currently exploring AI, Web3, and Microservices Architecture.

 ---